supermarsx/autogithubpullmerge/readme.md

 branches are purged.
 A basic `NotifySendNotifier` uses the `notify-send` command on Linux desktops.
 Implementations derive from `agpm::Notifier` to integrate with other systems.
 See `docs/notifications.md` for details.

+## Hooks

+Enable hooks with `--enable-hooks` (or `hooks.enabled: true` in configuration) to forward structured event payloads to shell commands or remote HTTP endpoints.
+Use `--hook-command` to launch local automation, `--hook-endpoint` to send JSON webhooks, and the `--hook-*-threshold` flags to trigger alerts when repositories accumulate excessive pull requests or branches.
+The dispatcher runs on a dedicated thread so hooks do not block polling.
+See the Hooks section in `docs/notifications.md` for the full payload format and available events.

 ## API Key Options